IOR President and Elections

 A list of suitable candidates is considered by the Council and a name or names proposed to the Membership for consideration.

-Members may propose additional candidates at any time up to the advertised closing date for nominations.
+Members may propose additional candidates at any time up to the advertised closing date for nominations using the nomination form available above which must include the support of 20 additional members.
 Should there be more than one candidate for President-elect a web-based election is held in which eligible members vote and the results are announced at the AGM.
-Nomination form for a 2017 President-Elect additional candidate

 Following the results of the election, or if only one candidate has been proposed and no elections are necessary, the President-Elect appointment will commence after the AGM.
 The President-Elect is a Trustee of the IOR and joins the Board of Trustees to support the work of the President until the end of their term of office, usually in 12 months time.